It was in the mid 70s when Gopi Nath arrived from India, seeking his fortune in Paris of all places.

 Grateful & hopeful Gopi Nath in his endeavor to make a life, got by with three words in a new world.
 However, five years later his tongue on a roll like a French man, he left the security of the Embassy, to begin a bartending service, occasionally returning to meet old friends!

-Whereas, in 21st century India, the use of three phrases, carefully & cleverly weaponised by people who normally don’t speak that language has only one motive – and that is to retain power of an old world, fast crumbling before their eyes.
+Whereas, in 21st century India, the use of three phrases, carefully and cleverly weaponised by people who normally don’t speak that language has only one motive – and that is to retain power of an old world, which is, fast crumbling before their eyes.